PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 /* snip */
 ```

-If you:

-* Are using Wi-Fi: also set your Wi-Fi SSID and your password.
+If you are using Wi-Fi, you also need to set your Wi-Fi SSID and your password.

 ## Writing code